plone/documentation/docs/developer-guide/create-control-panel.md

 -   Set default values in the registry.
 -   Register the control panel in XML.

+The code examples are for illustrative purposes only, and may differ from those that `plonecli` generates and what you'll actually create.
+The language addresses you as if you'd manually perform these steps.

+(define-the-settings-interface-and-form-label)=

 ### Define the settings interface and form

-Create a Python module, {file}`mypackage/controlpanel/settings.py`, that defines your control panel's settings interface and form class as follows.
+Create a Python module, {file}`mypackage/controlpanel/settings.py`, that defines your control panel's settings interface and form class, or schema, as follows.

 ```python
 # mypackage/controlpanel/settings.py